mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Towards_Project_Z_Anki.md

 3. Progress monitoring
    1. We are motivated by seeing progress.
    2. Have a sense of control

+## What are all the pain that we can't avoid?
+1. We must all suffer from one of two pains:
+   1. The pain of discipline or the pain of regret
+   2. The difference is discipline weighs ounces while regret weighs tons

+## Emotional Literacy

+1. Resist the desire to act or speak when it will not help the situation

 ## What is the most important skill?